dhellmann/pymotw-3/source/tabnanny/index.rst

 Consistent use of indentation is important in a langauge like Python, where white-space is significant.
-The ``tabnanny`` module provides a scanner to report on "ambiguous" use of indentation.
+The ``tabnanny`` module provides a scanner to report on ambiguous use of indentation.

 Running from the Command Line
 =============================